 • Credit line: name and lab of the individual(s) responsible for creating the image

 • Specific role within the UW Department of Surgery, including division

 • A brief title/caption (<150 words) that answers the following questions:

 • What is an interesting fact about the object or phenomenon?

 • How is this object, phenomenon, and/or method of image-making important to your research or discipline?

 Please write your caption in layman’s terms, avoiding scientific jargon.
 It should be easy for a non-scientist to understand.

-By submitting an image, you agree to have your image electronically displayed at the Research Summit and on the UW Department of Surgery intranet and public website.
+By submitting an image, you agree to have your image electronically displayed at the Research Summit and on all UW Department of Surgery digital platforms, including but not limited to the intranet, public website and social media accounts.
 In addition, if you are selected as one of the top three images, you agree to have your image printed in large format and displayed at the Research Summit.